BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-08-upgrading.markdown

 On many systems, all you have to do is open your project on the left pane, and press `Alt-F5`.
 But in case you want to take the pictoral route, simply:

-- Right click your project and select `Maven > Update Project`
+- Right click your project and select `Maven > Update Project`.
-- In the dialog, tick the option to `Force update of snapshots / releases.`
+- In the dialog, tick the option to `Force update of snapshots / releases`.

 ![drawing](/img/Updating/context_menu.png)